top of page

 In 2014, Spotify acquired The Echo Nest, a music intelligence and data platform.
 According to LinkedIn, Francois Pachet left Sony in 2017 to join Spotify’s team as the director of their Creator Technology Research Lab.
 That same year, they acquired another AI audio processing startup called Niland.

 In 2021, Spotify announced the acquisition of Podz for their podcast recommendation system.
-A few months ago, in June 2022, they released Spotify Karaoke and bought Sonantic, an AI Voice company.
-Forbes ran an article at the end of the month, hinting that AI music creation is coming down the pipeline.
+In June 2022, they released Spotify Karaoke and bought Sonantic, an AI Voice company.
+Forbes ran an article at the end of that month, hinting that AI music creation was coming down the pipeline.

 In June of 2022, Spotify announced that their Audio Intelligence Lab partnered with the SoundTrap team on an open source audio-to-MIDI application called Basic Pitch.

 This software uses machine learning to transcribe audio recordings into MIDI notes.
-We’ve seen similar features from Melodyne and Ableton in the past, but Basic Pitch is computationally faster and capable of impressive polyphonic transcriptions.
+Since its release, we've seen higher quality products come from companies like Samplab and RipX, but Basic Pitch is the only free web app that offers this service.

 Benefits of Basic Pitch